NannyML/nannyml/docs/guides/data_drift.rst

 Univariate Drift Detection
 --------------------------

-Our he Univariate approach for data drift looks at each variable individually and conducts statistical tests comparing the chunks created from the datasets with the reference dataset.
+The Univariate approach looks at each variable individually and conducts statistical tests comparing the chunks created from the datasets with the reference dataset.
 For continuous features we use the KS Test and for categorical features we use the 2 sample Chi squared test.
 Both tests provide a statistic where they measure the observed drift and a p-value that shows how likely we are to get the observed sample if there was no drift.

 The :meth:`nannyml.drift.statistical_drift_calculator` module implements this functionality.
 An example of us using it can be seen below: